Skip to main content

 Postdoctoral Researchers:

-The lab of Professor István Kovács in the Department of Physics and Astronomy at Northwestern University is looking for exceptional postdoctoral associates with a strong publication record and synergistic ideas that fit into our group’s interests in the areas of complex systems, statistical physics, network science, systems biology and heterogeneous quantum systems.
+The lab of Professor István Kovács in the Department of Physics and Astronomy at Northwestern University is looking for exceptional postdoctoral associates with a strong publication record and synergistic ideas that fit into our group’s interests in the areas of complex systems, statistical physics, network science, systems biology, neuroscience and heterogeneous quantum systems.
 We are seeking motivated individuals with a strong quantitative background with a PhD in physics, mathematics, computer science, bioinformatics or a related field.
-The ideal candidate has experience in at least one of the following fields: renormalization group techniques, Monte Carlo methods, information theory, the theory of disordered systems, systems biology, neural networks or graph theory.
+The ideal candidate has experience in at least one of the following fields: renormalization group techniques, Monte Carlo methods, information theory, disordered systems, systems biology, neural networks, network science or graph theory.

 We believe in diversity as a driving force of excellence.
 Therefore, we strongly encourage members of underrepresented groups to apply.